Autumn in New England - Fall Colors

 Itinerary

 Boston is the epicenter of Liberty, where your tour begins.
-Transfer from Logan Airport with the hotel shuttle to your included hotel.
+Transfer from Logan Airport via the hotel shuttle to your included hotel.
 Room check-in begins at 3:00 PM.
-Your tour manager will be on hand to brief you on the ensuing days.
+Your tour manager will be available to brief you on the ensuing days.

 Enjoy a city tour of Boston with your local guide.
 See many important aspects of the Freedom Trail.
 Learn about Paul Revere and his famous midnight ride, traveling from Lexington to Concord.
-Hear about the Minutemen and their first skirmish.
 Enjoy free time for lunch at Quincy Market, where a wide variety of meals are at your fingertips.
 Walk into the North End, best known as Boston’s Little Italy, where a maze of narrow streets showcase some of the city’s oldest buildings.
 Visit the Granary Burying Ground, where famous patriots such as John Hancock, Paul Revere, and Samuel Adams are laid to rest.
-Stop by Fenway Park, see the oldest public park in the U.S. - Boston Common, dating back to 1634, and climb aboard the USS Constitution, AKA Old Ironsides, the world’s oldest ship still afloat.
+Stop outside of Fenway Park to see “The Teammates” statue honoring Red Sox greats, and drive by the oldest public park in the U.S. - Boston Common, dating back to 1634, and climb aboard the USS Constitution, AKA Old Ironsides, the world’s oldest ship still afloat.
 Enjoy a photo stop at the place where “Everybody knows your name,” Cheers Bar.
 Maybe you can buy Norm a beer!
 (B, D)

-Day 5: October 11 West Lebanon, NH / Stowe, Vermont
+Day 5: October 7 West Lebanon, NH / Montpelier, VT

+This morning we make a stop at the Quechee Gorge State Park, Vermont’s deepest gorge, formed by glacial activity approximately 13,000 years ago.
 Visit the Billings Farm & Museum, which offers diverse, interactive programs that focus on rural life, work, and land stewardship as reflected in the traditions and values of 19th century farm families.
 Their working dairy has about 70 Jersey cattle onsite, perfect for making the famous Vermont cheddar.
 As we travel north, the fall colors really begin to explode with vibrancy.
-Enjoy a stop at a maple sugar farm, where you will learn how Vermont’s sweet nectar is produced.
-This eighth generation farm will provide information regarding their special crop, as well as an opportunity to sample a variety of syrups, jams, jellies, and more.
-Perhaps their maple kettle corn will be the unique treat you are looking for!
-Continue north to Stowe, Vermont.
-With a population just over 5,000 inhabitants, this “Ski Capital of the East” is located along the Green Mountains, providing a
+Enjoy a stop at a 400-acre maple sugar farm to learn how Vermont’s sweet nectar is produced.
+This 3rd generation farm will provide information regarding their special crop, as well as an opportunity to bring home some of their local goodies.
+Continue north to Montpelier, Vermont.
+With a population of roughly 8,000 inhabitants, Montpelier is considered the smallest state capital in the USA.
+Due to the capital, the population balloons during working hours to 21,000 people.
+(B, D)

-Day 6: October 12 Stowe, VT / York, Maine / Dover, New Hampshire
+Day 6: October 8 Montpelier, VT / York, Maine / Portsmouth, New Hampshire

-Day 7: October 13 Dover, NH / Boston Logan Airport
+Day 7: October 9 Portsmouth, NH / Boston Logan Airport

 Rupiper Tours reserves the right to make minor adjustments to the itinerary if necessary.